EthanTolson/Data_Structures_With_Python/2-LinkedList.md

 ### Problems With Using Single Linked Lists
 Single Linked Lists are amazing but they have some problems when compared to arrays.
 The first problem that you may have recognized is that arrays are very fast at retrieving values.
 Lets say that you want the 8th item in an array.
 Because the memory is contiguous you can take the beginning address and add the index to get the value you want.
 Because linked lists do not work the same in memory you have to traverse the list until you get to the node you want.

 Another performance issue with single linked lists is **adding values to the end of the list.** To add a value you have to traverse the entire list to find the end.
 This results in O(n) time to add to our list.
-Compared to an Array which can append in O(1) time this is very inefficent.
+Compared to an Array which can append in O(1) time this is very inefficient.

 The last performance issue that I will touch on is that you **cannot traverse the list backwards**.
 Each node only knows the location of the next node.